alexandre-collot/ingesting-weather-data-using-meteostat/README.md

 ## Output:

-The final output obtained after merging the weather data with the main df can be accessed [PyPI](https://pypi.org/project/meteostat/).
+The final output obtained after merging the weather data with the main df can be accessed [weather_data.csv](weather_data.csv).

 <p align="center">
 <img src="output.png">